 1. About ao dai – the world-renowned traditional Vietnamese dress

-Ao dai, one of the most attractive Vietnamese traditional costumes, has become a beloved icon of Vietnamese culture.
-This elegant and timeless garment has a fascinating story that spans centuries and continues to captivate tourists all around the globe.
+Ao dai, one of the most attractive Vietnamese traditional clothing, has become a beloved icon of Vietnam culture.
+This elegant and timeless Vietnamese dress has a fascinating story that spans centuries and continues to captivate tourists all around the globe.

 1.1.
 The history of the national dress of Vietnam

-The journey of ao dai can be dated back to 1744, when Vietnam was separated into two territories: Dang Trong (Inner Land) and Dang Ngoai (Outer Land).
+The journey of this traditional Vietnamese clothing can be dated back to 1744, when Vietnam was separated into two territories: Dang Trong (Inner Land) and Dang Ngoai (Outer Land).

 Originally designed during the era of Lord Nguyen Phu Khoat in the Inner Land, ao ngu than (the predecessor of ao dai) was a front-buttoned gown with pants.
 It was created to distinguish his people from those in the Outer Land.
 Soon, the dress evolved into a stunning symbol of social status, with royals and elites showing their class with their costumes of vibrant colors and sophisticated details.

-In the 1930s, the dress was redesigned by Vietnamese artist Le Mur Nguyen Cat Tuong.
+In the 1930s, the Vietnamese traditional dress was redesigned by Vietnamese artist Lemur Nguyen Cat Tuong.
 Made simplified into two parts and more form-fitting, the modern version of ao dai was born.
-Although it was initially met with resistance, it quickly gained acceptance after Le Mur designed a collection for Empress Nam Phuong, the wife of Vietnam's last emperor Bao Dai.
+Although it was initially met with resistance, it quickly gained acceptance after Lemur designed a collection for Empress Nam Phuong, the wife of Vietnam's last emperor Bao Dai.